pekarskyi/ip-woo-cleaner/README.md

 ## ✅ ENG description

-WooCommerce Cleaner – a plugin for cleaning your site and database from products, categories, attributes, tags, coupons, orders, and order notes.
+WooCommerce Cleaner – a simple plugin for cleaning the database from products, categories, attributes, tags, coupons, orders, and their notes.

 The plugin was originally created for personal use, but it might be useful for you as well.
 It has a simple structure, making it a great resource for beginners to explore the code and improve their skills in WordPress plugin development.

+❓ Leave your reviews, questions, suggestions, and ideas in the section - [Issues](https://github.com/pekarskyi/woo-cleaner/issues)

 ### Practical use cases:
 - Quickly clean up your site after importing products, without having to reinstall WordPress.
 - Remove demo data after installing a theme.
 - Database cleanup after deactivating and deleting the WooCommerce plugin.

-This plugin was designed as a fast and reliable solution for cleaning a site when working with WP All Import.
-I specialize in setting up product imports for clients and often test imports on my own site to prepare a fully functional import template.

-The plugin does not clutter the database, but due to its nature, it is recommended for use only on DEV or testing sites.
+- I recommend using the plugin on DEV sites or testing environments.

 🚀 Roadmap
 👨 We'll come up with something interesting together.
 Feel free to suggest!